anrayliu/pyvidplayer2/README.md

 Add the bin folder location to the PATH environment variable.
 There's plenty of tutorials online for this.
 Linux and MacOS users can use their package manager of choice.

-## Legacy Installs
+## Legacy Installations

 Versions prior to v0.9.31 have a PyAudio dependency.
 To build the wheel for it, some system packages must be present.
 Install them with your package manager before running `pip install pyvidplayer2`.

-- Ubuntu/Debian: `sudo apt install ffmpeg python3-dev libjack-jackd2-dev portaudio19-dev`
+- Ubuntu/Debian: `sudo apt install python3-dev libjack-jackd2-dev portaudio19-dev`
-- Fedora/RHEL: `sudo dnf install ffmpeg python3-devel portaudio-devel`
+- Fedora/RHEL: `sudo dnf install python3-devel portaudio-devel`
 - MacOS: `brew install portaudio`

 # Dependencies